bbiswal333/bridge/README.md

 * start the node server in debug mode `node --debug server/server.js`
 * start node inspector `node-inspector` in a second command line
 * install the web browser [Chrome](https://www.google.com/intl/de/chrome/)
+* it is recommended to also install 'AngularJS Batarang' for Chrome
 * copy the URL that is displayed by node inspector into Chrome (usually that is `http://127.0.0.1:8080/debug?port=5858`)
 * for full documentation and more features (automatically break in first line, attach debugger to an already running server...) see https://github.com/node-inspector/node-inspector